Does home insurance cover lost or damaged jewelry?

 When does homeowners insurance cover jewelry?

 Standard homeowners insurance covers your personal belongings — including jewelry — from covered perils in your policy.
-If your jewelry is damaged due to the following types of damage, homeowners insurance may help pay to repair or replace it.
+If your jewelry is damaged due to the following perils, homeowners insurance may help pay to repair or replace it.

 • Fire or smoke damage